gwcbi/HPC/commandline.md

 `mv file_name path_to_new_directory`
 Moves the file to a new directory.

-Once you feel comfortable with these commands, you can create and edit files using a text editor like [vim](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started) or [nano](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/), or [log onto Colonial One](colonialone.md).
+Once you feel comfortable with these commands and moving around using the command line, you can create and edit files using a text editor like [vim](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started) or [nano](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/), or [log onto Colonial One](colonialone.md).